Homelessness

 More information on the HRA

-The Government has recently published a new homelessness code of guidance which provides more information.
+The Government has published a homelessness code of guidance which provides more information.

 Notification to end the 'prevention duty' or 'relief duty' due to deliberate and unreasonable refusal to co-operate